liudarren3/dia_html_tutorials/README.md

 **Here is where the fun starts.** We will be pasting our own html code into the 'code input' and it should be shown in the 'code output' window.
 However, let's take a (not so quick) detour into styling.

-# Introduction to custom font styling
+# Introduction to custom font styling (and re-introduction into html)

 **You'll be coding in this section.
 If you end up stopping in the middle of this section, I would recommend copy pasting your current code into an email and emailing it to yourself so that you can keep your progress**